 - smoking or the use of any tobacco product

-If the gums recede too much, it may lead to bone loss, which can cause teeth to loosen or fall out.
+If the gums recede too much, it

 Forceful or incorrect brushing

 Regular brushing is essential for maintaining good oral hygiene.
-However, using an incorrect brushing technique could actually contribute to receding gums.
+However, using an incorrect brushing technique could contribute to receding gums.

-Incorrect brushing factors that can trigger gum recession include:
+Brushing factors that can trigger gum recession include:

 - applying too much pressure

-- using a hard or medium bristled toothbrush
+- using a hard- or medium-bristled toothbrush

 - brushing the teeth in a broad, horizontal motion